We have a confession.

 One of the main reasons we invested in Fayetteville – buying and renovating the building that now houses Lafayette Flats Boutique Vacation Rentals – was because we loved the food.
 Seriously.

 We both have enthusiastic palates.
-A few of our favorite Fayetteville dishes include Brussel sprouts from Secret Sandwich Society, homemade granola from Wood Iron Eatery, black bean pizza (with pork) from Pies and Pint, the pub burger from The Station and Cathedral Café’s carrot cake.
+A few of our favorite Fayetteville dishes include Brussel sprouts from Secret Sandwich Society, homemade granola from Wood Iron Eatery, black bean pizza (with pork) from Pies and Pint, and Cathedral Café’s carrot cake.

 Of course, it was the awe-inspiring natural beauty that kept bringing us to the New River Gorge, but it was Fayetteville’s food scene that really sealed the deal for our vacation rental plans.
 We knew this mix of outdoor adventure and good food was a magical combination.
 We wanted other folks like you to enjoy it, too.

-So here’s our advice on some of the best places and dishes to eat and drink in this foodie paradise.
+So here’s our advice on some of the best places and dishes to eat and drink in Fayetteville.

 Fayetteville, WV Restaurant Superlatives